 Best Cordless Pole Trimmer: Ryobi ONE+ 18V OPT1845 Cordless Pole Hedge Trimmer, 45cm Blade

-Offering tons of flexibility and great performance, this cordless pole trimmer should let you cut a larger hedge from long distances with the added bonus of maximum portability.
-The battery built-in offers 18V, which is a good amount of juice for the model you get!
+Offering tons of flexibility and great performance, this cordless hedge trimmer is ideal for thick branches and large hedges with the added bonus of maximum portability.
+The ion battery built-in offers 18V, which is a good amount of juice for the model you get!
 It has a super-articulate head, which you can use to tilt and flex up to 115 degrees.

 It extends to 2.9m, meaning that it just edges out the above model in terms of telescopic reach, too.
 You can charge the battery up to full in an hour and fit it to your person through a nice safety strap.